-- Total ballots delivered to your precinct as adjusted by the actual count (from any adjustments noted on the incident log); - o Special Note: This will be the TOTAL ballot count of all (all parties) ballots delivered to the precinct (similar to the ballot account process for precincts with school district splits). - The number of spoiled ballots; - The number of duplicate ballots made, if any; - The number of unused ballots at the end of the day; - The number of absentee ballots delivered; - The number of absentee ballots rejected; - The number of persons registered to vote at 7am on Election Day; - o This number is listed in the back of the pre-registered roster. - The number of persons who registered to vote at the polling place on Election Day; - This is the number of voter signatures on the Election Day registration roster (or the number of EDR voter registration applications). - The number of signatures on the rosters (pre-registered roster plus the Election Day registration roster); - This is the number of voter signatures on either rosters or the number of issued voter receipts. - o Do not count "AB" notations printed, written, or stamped on the registered roster. - The number of accepted absentees; - The total number of voters that voted at the polling place on Election Day - Number of Election Judges present at the poll place (count signatures of those who have signed the oath) - Number of booths or other types of voting spaces available in the poll pace (do not count assistive voting device).
+- Total ballots delivered to your precinct as adjusted by the actual count (from any adjustments noted on the incident log). - Special Note: This will be the TOTAL ballot count of all (all parties) ballots delivered to the precinct (like the ballot account process for precincts with school district splits). - The number of spoiled ballots. - The number of duplicate ballots made, if any. - The number of unused ballots at the end of the day. - The number of absentee ballots delivered. - The number of absentee ballots rejected. - The number of voted ballots indicating only a voter's choices as provided by section 206.80, paragraph (b), clause (2), item (ii). - The number of persons registered to vote at 7am on Election Day. - This number is listed in the back of the pre-registered roster. - The number of persons who registered to vote at the polling place on Election Day. - This is the number of voter signatures on the Election Day registration roster (or the number of EDR voter registration applications). - The number of signatures on the rosters (pre-registered roster plus the Election Day registration roster). - This is the number of voter signatures on either rosters or the number of issued voter receipts. - o Do not count "AB" notations printed, written, or stamped on the registered roster. - The number of accepted absentees. - The total number of voters that voted at the polling place on Election Day - Number of Election Judges present at the poll place (count signatures of those who have signed the oath) - Number of booths or other types of voting spaces available in the poll pace (do not count assistive voting device).
 M.S.
 204C.24